VisualDataWeb/LD-VOWL/README.md

 3. Run `npm install` in the root directory of LD-VOWL to install the dependencies.
 4. Run `npm run-script start` to start a local webpack development server on port 8080 or run `npm run-script deploy` for a production build.

+## Build

+To get a production build, run `npm run-script deploy`.
+After the build is finished, the results will be inside the `dist` directory.

 ## Tests

 In order to run the unit tests, run `npm run-script test`.